 - Ultrasound of the Urinary Tract

 - Cystoscopy (Examination of the Urinary Tract with a Special Viewing Tube)

-Depending upon the severity of your symptoms, several treatment options are available.
-Your urologist will discuss these options with you before deciding on any one method:
+Depending on the severity of your symptoms, several treatment options are available.
+Your Urologist will discuss these options with you before deciding on any one method:

 - TURP (Transurethral Resection): of the prostate is the gold standard among various surgical options.
 TURP is a procedure used to resect the prostate that may be enlarged due to benign prostatic hypertrophy (BPH).
 During TURP, an endoscope is inserted through the penis into the urethra (the urinary passage), and the innermost core of the gland adenoma is removed.
 This widens the passage and relieves the compression on the urethra.
 This may be likened to removing the meat of an orange while leaving the skin intact.
 The operation takes about half an hour to two hours, with no incision on the skin.

-- About 50% of patients experience failure to ejaculate after intercourse, as the semen is pushed backwards into the bladder,instead of to the outside.
+- About 50% of patients experience failure to ejaculate after intercourse, as the semen is pushed backward into the bladder, instead of to the outside.

 - Very rarely, some people experience leakage of urine either upon straining or continuously